 Why is Project Governance Important?

 It’s no secret that an ERP system is a major investment.
 Naturally, you want the implementation to meet your expectations.
-Project governance provides the framework for this kind of continued success.
+The reason why project governance is important is that it provides the framework for this kind of continued success.

 Without such guidance, it’s all too easy to focus on the wrong improvements and lose sight of the bigger picture.
 As a result, you may find your project costing more and taking longer than anticipated.
 In some cases, failing to govern your project from the top-down can even lead to ERP failure.